 - Flooding - Never walk or drive into flood waters!
 Standing water can make you trip, and moving water can knock you off your feet.

 - Heat, dehydration and dizziness - Older adults are at a higher risk for heat-related illnesses.
 Heat and dehydration can make you dizzy and disoriented, which can lead to falls.
 Drink plenty of liquids and stay indoors or find shade during the hottest part of the day.

 Talk about falls prevention... often.
-Many older adults may be reluctant to talk about falling because they see it as a threat to their independence.
+Many older adults are reluctant to talk about falling because they see it as a threat to their independence.
 Bring the topic up frequently with your loved one and be persistent, but respectful.
 If he says he doesn't want to talk about it, that's OK, but bring the topic up again, soon.

 - Assure him that falling is not a normal part of aging and that most falls can be prevented.

 - Use tools like the Falls Risk Self-assessment to help him see his health and environment in new ways.